FV Scandies Rose: Contact with FV Amatuli

-At 08:00 the 31st of December, the captain started his shift at the helm, and continued in a southwestern route of 240 degrees, with a speed of 8 knots.
+At 08:00 on 31 December, the captain started his shift at the helm, and continued in a southwestern route of 240 degrees, with a speed of 8 knots.
 At 11:18 the vessel was around 14.7 nautical miles or 17 miles (27.4 km) west of Cape Ikolik of Kodiak Island.
 The captain contacted the vessel FV Amatuli.
 The captain of the Amatuli was a majority shareholder in the Scandies Rose, and the two were acquaintances.
 They talked for about 12 minutes.
 Amatuli was headed for Dutch Harbor, to then return to the Bering Sea to continue fishing.
 Amatuli was at this point around 13.9 nautical miles or 16 miles (25.7 km) east of the Unimak Pass.
 The captain aboard Amatuli told captain Cobban Jr. that his vessel had pulled into Unimak Bight to seek shelter and allow the crew to rest because the weather was so "foul".
 When captain Cobban Jr. asked about suitable locations to drop anchor and take shelter from the weather, the captain responded that "there are literally hundreds of places".
 Before the call was ended captain Cobban Jr. said that it was "very cold", that his vessel was experiencing light icing, and that the sea conditions were poor.